How To Make Classic Linzer Cookies

 Stand mixer with the paddle attachment

-- Toast the almonds: Toast the almonds in a small frying pan over medium heat until fragrant, stirring frequently, 8 to 10 minutes.
-Transfer the almonds to a plate and cool completely, about 20 minutes.
+Toast the almonds.
+Toast the almonds in a small frying pan over medium heat, stirring frequently, until fragrant, 8 to 10 minutes.
+Set aside until cooled completely, about 20 minutes.

-- Cream the butter and sugar: In a stand mixer fitted with a paddle attachment, beat the butter and sugar on medium speed until fluffy and lightened in color, about 3 minutes.
+Cream the butter and sugar.
+Place the butter and sugar in a stand mixer fitted with a paddle attachmenton.
 (Alternatively, use an electric hand mixer and a large bowl.)
+Beat on medium speed until fluffy and lightened in color, about 3 minutes.

-- Add the egg and vanilla: Stop the mixer and scrape down the sides of the bowl with a rubber spatula.
-Add the egg and vanilla, return the mixer to medium speed, and beat until well-combined, about 1 minute.
+Add the egg and vanilla.
+Stop the mixer and scrape down the sides of the bowl with a rubber spatula.
+Add the egg and vanilla beat on medium speed until well-combined, about 1 minute.

-- Cut the cookie bottoms: Use a 2-inch fluted round cutter to cut as many rounds from the dough as possible.
+Cut the cookie bottoms.
+Use a 2-inch regular or fluted round cutter to cut as many rounds from the dough as possible.
 Place 12 rounds on a parchment paper-lined baking sheet and chill for 30 minutes.
 Repeat rolling and cutting the dough scraps, chilling the dough if it becomes too soft to get a clean cut.
 These rounds will be the bottoms of the cookies.